plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

 One final change is that Plone 6.0 moves the `plone.footer` viewlet from `plone.app.layout/viewlets` to `plone.app.portlets`.
 The viewlet remains in manager `plone.portalfooter`.
 It renders the portlets from the `plone.footerportlets` portlet manager.

+## Boolean fields

+Since `zope.schema==6.1.0` all `zope.schema.Bool` fields need to have a `required=False` attribute, otherwise, you will not be able to save the form without marking the checkbox, which effectively turns that field to be always `True`.